PayBreak/retailer-integration-guide/_includes/v4/objects.md

-The promotional object is used when there is a promotional offer for a particular product, e.g. Buy Now Pay Later, as you can settle early and pay less fees.
+The promotional object is used when there is a promotional offer for a particular product, e.g. Buy Now Pay Later, as you can settle early and pay less interest.

 #### Example